Summary

 Comparing the best credit cards for college graduates

 Unsecured or secured?
 Cash back or points?
-For young adults who’ve never had a credit card, it can all feel overwhelming.
-Here we compare all our recommended cards in a table to see how they compete.
+To young adults who’ve never had a credit card, all the options can feel overwhelming.
+See how all our recommended cards compete in the table below.

 Card | Credit score needed | Rewards rate | Annual fee |